 However, there were speculations that Claire Saffitz had been dating Brad Leone.
 But these rumors were never confirmed.
 Claire and Harris are said to have been dating for more than five years before it was public.

 This couple of chefs now lives in the Upper West Side neighborhood of New York City.
 Claire posts much about her profession on her socials, but she keeps her romantic life private.

 Claire Saffitz is one of the most beautiful chefs in town.
 However, Claire Saffitz Hair is highly popular in the culinary industry.
-The fantastic gray line across her fringe makes her look super sassy, which you can only presume she colored herself.
+The amazing grey line across her fringe makes her look super sassy, which she has confirmed is unnatural.

 Back in college, Claire was very much into dyeing her hair.
 However, as she got super busy in 2016, she decided it was too time-consuming to dye hair every month.

 So, she allowed her grey bleach hair to grow.
 And it turns out it is very eccentric.
 She is humbled by the popularity her hair has received.